looshch/gouse/readme.md

 ## Usage
 By default, gouse accepts code from stdin or from a file provided as a path argument and writes the toggled version to stdout. ‘-w’ flag writes the result back to the file.
-If multiple paths provided, gouse writes results back to them regardless of ‘-w’ flag.
+If multiple paths provided, ‘-w’ flag is required.

 ### Examples